-In September 2012, in its reply to PACE Recommendation 1992 (2012), the Committee of Ministers recalled that its strategic objective remains the integration of Belarus into the Council of Europe (CoE) on the basis of the Organisation’s values and principles, pursuant to the Declaration of the May 2005 Warsaw Summit.
-The Committee of Ministers also reiterated its call on the Belarusian authorities to take full advantage of their participation in the CoE’s co-operation mechanisms, as a stronger involvement of Belarus in the common European legal space through commitment to CoE standards can only be of benefit to the Belarusian people.
+In September 2012, in its reply to the Parliamentary Assembly of the Council of Europe (PACE) Recommendation 1992 (2012), the Committee of Ministers (CM) recalled that its strategic objective remains the integration of Belarus into the Council of Europe on the basis of the Organisation’s values and principles, pursuant to the Declaration of the May 2005 Warsaw Summit.
+The CM also reiterated its call on the Belarusian authorities to take full advantage of their participation in the Council of Europe’s co-operation mechanisms, as a stronger involvement of Belarus in the common European legal space through commitment to Council of Europe standards can only be of benefit to the Belarusian people

-Co-operation with Belarus is structured around the CoE’s three operational pillars: Human Rights, Rule of Law and Democracy, featuring statutory and convention-based activities, co-operation activities and projects implemented in the framework of the Council of Europe Eastern Partnership Facility.
-The document includes also activities to be organised or facilitated in Belarus with the participation or support of the CoE Information Point in Minsk.
+Co-operation with Belarus is structured around the Council of Europe’s three operational pillars: Human Rights, Rule of Law and Democracy, featuring statutory and convention-based activities, co-operation activities and projects implemented in the framework of the Council of Europe/European Union Partnership for Good Governance.
+The document includes also activities to be organised or facilitated in Belarus with the participation or support of the Council of Europe Information Point in Minsk.

-The statutory and convention-based activities include the participation of Belarus in different CoE organs and conventions such as GRECO, the European Cultural Convention, the Convention on Action against Trafficking in Human Beings and the Convention on the Conservation of European Wildlife and Natural Habitats.
+The statutory and convention-based activities include the participation of Belarus in different Council of Europe organs and conventions such as the Group of States against Corruption (GRECO), the European Cultural Convention, the Convention on Action against Trafficking in Human Beings and the Convention on the Conservation of European Wildlife and Natural Habitats.

 As a party to the European Cultural Convention, Belarus is invited to all steering committee meetings under this convention.

-The co-operation activities cover priority areas as outlined by the Committee of Ministers in the documents DPA/Inf(2011)08 and DPA/Inf (2012)06 such as: abolition of the death penalty, independent media, civil society and human rights, cultural co-operation and youth, judiciary, local self-government, gender equality, combatting drug abuse and trafficking, the fight against corruption and the fight against cybercrime.
+The co-operation activities cover a number of priority areas, including: abolition of the death penalty, independent media, civil society and human rights, cultural co-operation and youth, judiciary, local self-government, gender equality and the fight against corruption, money laundering and cybercrime.